LuisOlivaresJ/Dosepy/docs/Jupyter_Book/intro.md

 ## Warning

-To use a software as a [medical device](https://www.imdrf.org/documents/software-medical-device-samd-key-definitions), it is required to demonstrate its safety and efficacy through a [risk categorization structure](https://www.imdrf.org/documents/software-medical-device-possible-framework-risk-categorization-and-corresponding-considerations), a [quality management system](https://www.imdrf.org/documents/software-medical-device-samd-application-quality-management-system) and a [clinical evaluation](https://www.imdrf.org/documents/software-medical-device-samd-clinical-evaluation); as described in the International Forum of Medical Device Regulators working group guidelines (IMDRF).
+To use software as a [medical device](https://www.imdrf.org/documents/software-medical-device-samd-key-definitions), it is required to demonstrate its safety and efficacy through a [risk categorization structure](https://www.imdrf.org/documents/software-medical-device-possible-framework-risk-categorization-and-corresponding-considerations), a [quality management system](https://www.imdrf.org/documents/software-medical-device-samd-application-quality-management-system), and a [clinical evaluation](https://www.imdrf.org/documents/software-medical-device-samd-clinical-evaluation); as described in the International Forum of Medical Device Regulators working group guidelines (IMDRF).

 Dosepy is currently **under development** to meet quality standards.
-To achieve this in Mexico the regulatory mechanism is through [NOM-241-SSA1-2021](https://dof.gob.mx/nota_detalle.php?codigo=5638793&fecha=20/12/2021#gsc.tab=0), in addition to the IMDRF guidelines.
+To achieve this in Mexico, the regulatory mechanism is through [NOM-241-SSA1-2021](https://dof.gob.mx/nota_detalle.php?codigo=5638793&fecha=20/12/2021#gsc.tab=0), in addition to the IMDRF guidelines.